Are you an above-average marketer? Statistically speaking, you probably think so… even if the results of your most recent campaigns suggest otherwise.

 The more we learn, the more we assume we know.

 This can create a double-edged problem.
 Remaining ignorant certainly isn’t going to help you become a better marketer.
-But at the same time, you need to remember the limits of your learning and except that things can change and some outcomes are utterly unknowable.
+But at the same time, you need to remember the limits of your learning and accept that things can change and some outcomes are utterly unknowable.

 As the old saying goes, “a filled cup can’t hold more.”
 Maintaining a curious mind, and asking lots of questions, is just as important as gaining knowledge.
-That’s especially true with the web, when best practices shift all the time and unconventional tactics can sometimes yield big results.
+That’s especially true with the web when best practices shift all the time and unconventional tactics can sometimes yield big results.